 By this point, it was starting to get dark, so I looked around for a good tree for my bear bag that would also be close by.
 There aren’t any grizzlies in this area, so it was safe enough, but I decided that I wouldn’t sleep with my bag, as Skurka does.
 Down closer to the lake there was a clump of trees, and while they didn’t make for the best hanging spot, they were serviceable.
 I could have walked back down past the creek and into the woods, but I wasn’t all that excited to find a tree with big branches…so spindly tree it was.

 For this trip, I’d brought some shows, books, and movies on my phone.
 Using an app that downloads Youtube videos, I’ve also been able to bring some of them with me, which is good for, say, watching Tom Chick of Quarter to Three play games and also die repeatedly.
-It’s pretty incredible that amount of entertainment that one can bring these days—Nancy Pallister/Wandering Daisy wrote a great blog just back in 2012 in which she recounted being able to listen to music every now and then on her phone.
+It’s pretty incredible the amount of entertainment that one can bring these days—Nancy Pallister/Wandering Daisy wrote a great blog just back in 2012 in which she recounted being able to listen to music every now and then on her phone.
 I didn’t get a smartphone until that very year, so she might have been right there with me in loving all the new options and distractions.
 I typically don’t watch many movies or videos while hiking, but I love having books to read while I’m eating, and I’ll even go so far as to make PDFs of trip reports from One Mile at a Time, though.

 I stayed up a bit later than I should have, cleaned myself off, and fell asleep to the sound of the rushing creek right down the hill nearby.
 There was no wind, and nothing disturbed me from my sleep.